bukka/php-crypto/docs/streams.md

 ));
 ```

-The `type` item in the filter identifies the type.
+The `type` item in the filter identifies a type.
 Currently only
-`cipher` is allowed but more filter types may be added in the future.
+`cipher` is allowed but more filter types may be added in
+the future.

 #### Filter: cipher

-The `cipher` filter type allows following options for the filter:
+The `cipher` filter can have following options for the filter
+(all fields that are not optional are required):

 - `action` => *string* (`encrypt`|`decrypt`) - whether to encrypt
 or decrypt data